 Moral Dissonance: Invoked and Played for Laughs by Jimmy Carr in the XL version of "I-Spy", where he berates the audience for first laughing at a tale of a murder attempt, and then at a certain point going "aaawww".

 Most Annoying Sound: Invoked in "Imbroglio"; the buzzers were all purposefully annoying sounds.
-John got a loud buzzing insect, Frank got a yapping dog, Sean got a crying infant, and Alan, of course, got the forfeit klaxon.
+John got a buzzing mosquito, Frank got a yapping dog, Sean got a crying infant, and Alan, of course, got the forfeit klaxon.

 Most Wonderful Sound: Invoked; according to Rich Hall, it's the sound of a prairie dog being sucked through a tube at eighty miles per hour.
 According to the panel, it's the sound of one of the other panellists getting a forfeit.